 Syria is a neighbor country of Turkey.
 What would you say about the relations between them?

-Baraa: I have lived for a month in Turkey, and actually we were welcomed with my family.
+I lived in Turkey for a month, and actually me and my family were welcomed.
 They were very friendly to us, but I can’t say what has changed nowadays.
 Syria and Turkey were perfect neighbors, but as we know, the situation has changed.

 Is it easier to go to the other neighboring countries than to Turkey?